frontenddogma/web-development-glossary/manuscript/m.md

 : → Markup language

 Markup language
 : A system for annotating a document in a way that is syntactically distinguishable from the text.
 The idea and terminology evolved from the “marking up” of paper manuscripts (i.e., the revision instructions by editors), which is traditionally written with a red or blue pencil on authors’ manuscripts.
 In digital media, this “blue pencil instruction text” was replaced by tags, which indicate what the parts of the document are, rather than the details of how they might be shown on some display.
 This lets authors avoid formatting every instance of the same kind of thing redundantly (and possibly inconsistently).
 It also avoids the specification of fonts and dimensions which may not apply to many users (such as those with different-size displays, impaired vision and screen-reading software).
 Some markup languages, such as the widely used HTML, have pre-defined presentation semantics—meaning that their specification prescribes generally how to present the structured data on particular media.
-Others, such as XML and its predecessor SGML, allow but do not impose such prescriptions—all of the while allowing users to define any custom document components as they wish.&nbsp;[†](#w-markup-language)
+Others, such as XML and its predecessor SGML, allow but do not impose such prescriptions—all the while allowing users to define any custom document components as they wish.&nbsp;[†](#w-markup-language)

 Masthead
 : A publication’s masthead is a printed list, published in a fixed position in each edition, of its owners, departments, officers, contributors, and address details, which in British English usage is known as imprint.
-In the UK and many other Commonwealth nations, the masthead is a publication’s designed title as it appears on the front page, which in American English is known as the nameplate or “flag.”&nbsp;[†](#w-masthead)
+In the UK and other Commonwealth nations, the masthead is a publication’s designed title as it appears on the front page, which in American English is known as the nameplate or “flag.”&nbsp;[†](#w-masthead)

 Material Design
 : A design language, developed in 2014 by Google.
 Expanding on the “card” motifs that debuted in Google Now, Material Design uses more grid-based layouts, responsive animations and transitions, padding, and depth effects such as lighting and shadows.&nbsp;[†](#w-material-design) ℹ︎&nbsp;[material.io/design](https://material.io/design/)

 Mathematical Markup Language
 : In general, a computer notation for representing mathematical formulae, based on mathematical notation.
 Specialized markup languages are necessary because computers normally deal with linear text and more limited character sets (although increasing support for Unicode is obsoleting very simple uses).
 A formally standardized syntax also allows a computer to interpret otherwise ambiguous content, for rendering or even evaluating.
 For computer-interpretable syntaxes, the most popular are TeX/LaTeX and MathML.&nbsp;[†](#w-mathematical-markup-language)
 : As MathML, an application of XML for describing mathematical notations and capturing both its structure and content.
-It aims at integrating mathematical formulae into World Wide Web pages and other documents.
+MathML aims at integrating mathematical formulae into World Wide Web pages and other documents.
 It is part of HTML and an ISO standard ISO/IEC DIS 40314 since 2015.&nbsp;[†](#w-mathml) ℹ︎&nbsp;[w3.org/Math](https://www.w3.org/Math/)

 MathML
 : → Mathematical Markup Language